Table of Contents

 - Vipaka (transformed state after digestion) विपाक: Katu (Pungent)

 It is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
-It is considered bad for sperms and fetus.
-Due to hot and unctuous (oily) properties, it cures diseases of Vata / wind and pain.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.
+It is considered bad for sperms, and fetus.
+Due to hot, and unctuous (oily) properties, it cures diseases of Vata / wind, and pain.

 - Vishaghna: विषघ्न poison-destroying

 - Tridoshahara: त्रिदोषहर corrects the imbalance of Vatta, Pitta, and Kapha

 - Manasadoshhara: मानसदोषहर cures psychological disorders.